-The majority of postal votes will be sent out by first class post around 2 weeks before the election, although applications received nearer to the application deadline may be sent out slightly later.
+The majority of postal votes will be sent out by first class post around 2 weeks before the election or referendum, although applications received nearer to the application deadline may be sent out slightly later.

 Completed postal votes must be returned by 10pm on polling day.
 A pre-paid return envelope is always provided.
-They can also be hand delivered to the Town Hall, Katharine Street, Croydon CR9 1DE or handed in at any polling station within the electoral area for the election.
+They can also be hand delivered to the Town Hall, Katharine Street, Croydon CR9 1DE or handed in at any polling station within the electoral area for the election or referendum.